Do Blind People Dream?

 “Sighted people often associate dreams with intense visual imagery.
 However, there does seem to be much more to experience with all of our other senses: smell, taste, sound and touch.
 Whilst the visual does certainly play a fundamental role, blind people more commonly experience their dreams through the other senses.
 The senses more heavily relied upon in their waking life seems to transfer over into their dreams.”

-With Lora, emotions and feelings are the most vivid for her, and her dreams can be very tactile, because in her day-to-day life her main senses are touch and hearing.
+Lora’s emotions and feelings are the most vivid for her, and her dreams can be very tactile because in her day-to-day life her main senses are touch and hearing.

 Because Neil’s dreams are very visual, his most heightened sense when dreaming is sight.
 He says: “I am very visual still in my dreams.
 The visual context also drives the kind of biological responses that you have in a dream because it’s so real like you wake up with your heart rate going!”

 Dreams can vary widely from person to person, but overall, people who are blind, dream as much as anyone else.
 Even though the ways in which they dream can differ, the emotional response and content of dreams remain the same.
 If anything, the way in which blind people dream confirms that sight and experience are not linked and that lack of sight doesn’t make any experience less ‘real’.

 Watch our interview with Lora and Neil on YouTube below: